EpicBrainUser/python-booklet/python_booklet.typ

 ```python
 people_to_ages["Billy"] = 7
 ```
-Dictionaries can hold mixed key-value pair types, so we could add an integer to a boolean here like this:
+Dictionaries can hold mixed key-value pair types, so we could add an integer to a #gls("bool") here like this:
 ```python
 people_to_ages[69] = True
 ```